-Lewis Hamilton wins Spanish GP for 88th career victory in F1
+No worries: Hamilton wins Spanish GP for 88th victory in F1

 After narrowly securing a record-extending 92nd career pole position Hamilton made a strong start on the long straight to the first corner.
 But Bottas was overtaken by Verstappen and the Racing Point of Lance Stroll — who jumped from fifth to third with a fine move on Bottas’ right flank.

+“The start was the key point, I lost a position and then had to push hard to make ground and suffered the tire condition,” Bottas said.
+“I was behind Max and everyone knows how hard that is.”

-Track temperatures on the circuit were around 50 degrees C (122 F) and Mercedes was concerned about catching too much sun.
+Track temperatures on the circuit were around 50 degrees C (122 F) and Bottas was concerned.

-“These black overalls are hot,” Bottas said during the race, throwing in an expletive for emphasis.
+“These black overalls are hot,” he said during the race, throwing in an expletive for emphasis.

 It was another miserable day for struggling Ferrari, with Sebastian Vettel seventh and Charles Leclerc abandoning after his engine cut out on track.